What does Martino mean?

 Martino is an uncommonly occurring first name for men but a very prominent surname for all people (#2580 out of 150436, Top 2%).
 (2000 U.S. Census)

-Below is a charted comparison of the usage of Martino and related names.
-Martin (#262 from recent data), Marty, Martell, Martel and Mart are the prominent varying forms of Martino (outside Top 2000).
-Usage of these forms of Martino was common among parents a century ago (adoption of 0.33%) and is now much less (adoption 0.07%, 77.5% less), with versions such as Marty falling out of fashion.
-(Top 2000 Names, 2014)
+Which version is better?with its source form and related boy names.
+Below is a charted study of the ranking of Martino and related names.
+Martin (#276 from recent data), Marty, Martell, Martel and Mart are the prominent varying forms of Martino (outside Top 2000).
+Usage of these forms of Martino was common among parents a century ago (adoption of 0.33%) and is now much less (adoption 0.07%, 78.9% less), with versions such as Marty falling out of fashion.
+(Top 2000 Names, 2015)